 With the lockdown proceeding, Netflix has done us all a favour by adding something - two things in fact - to their line up: After Life season 2 and Extraction.

-Click here to check out the previous instalment in our Moustache Lockdown Streaming Survival Guide.
+Click here to check out the other instalments in our Moustache Lockdown Streaming Survival Guide.

 Firstly, After Life season 2...